H-1B Visa Lawyers

 Call our H-1B visa lawyers in Chicago or Dallas for a consultation.
 We’ll discuss your immigration options, help you gather the necessary documents, and assist you in preparing for your journey.

-Our lawyers draw upon over 30 years of experience to help immigrants with professional degrees come to the United States to live and work.
+With more than 30 years of experience, Khalaf & Abuzir, LLC has helped thousands of immigrants with professional degrees secure lawful employment in the United States.
 When you hire our law firm, we will:

-- Ensure that you and your employer meet the USCIS requirements for an H-1B visa.
+- Confirm that you and your sponsoring employer meet all USCIS eligibility requirements.

-- Guide your employer through registering with the USCIS.
+- Guide your employer through the USCIS registration process for H-1B selection.

-- Help you apply for your H-1B visa, file H-1B extensions, or apply for your green card.
+- Help you apply for your H-1B visa, maintain status, file extensions, or pursue permanent residency.

 Want to discuss your immigration options?
 In Chicago, call (708) 233-1122 or call (972) 561-0343 in Dallas.